Timothy Sykes Review

 A lot of Tim’s marketing is focused around his millionaire challenge.
-Tim has a few millionaire students and he is looking to help more.
+Tim has a few millionaire students, and he is looking to help more.
 So, what is the millionaire challenge?

-The millionaire challenge is basically Tim’s “all-in-one” plan with additional benefits as well.
+The millionaire challenge is Tim’s “all-in-one” plan with additional benefits as well.
 This program includes access to all of Tim’s DVD courses, access to the chat room, and access to private webinars with Tim and his millionaire students (Michael Goode and Tim Grittani).

-You have to apply to the challenge if you are interested, however I highly doubt that anyone gets turned down.
+You have to apply to the challenge if you are interested.
+However, I highly doubt that anyone gets turned down.
 I applied to the challenge about a year ago and was accepted with no issue.

 At the time I applied, the challenge cost $5000, and no payment plans or discounts were available.
-I decided I’d prefer to put that money towards trading so I did not join the challenge.
-Therefore, I can’t comment on the quality of the challenge, however the price is a bit steep for new traders.
+I decided I’d prefer to put that money towards trading, so I did not join the challenge.
+Therefore, I can’t comment on the quality of the challenge.
+However, the price is a bit steep for new traders.

 Is Timothy Sykes Legit?

 Now that you know all about the services Timothy Sykes offers, you’re probably wondering whether or not he is legit.
-With guys like Timothy Sykes, it can be difficult to separate the aggressive marketing messages from the actual services being offered.
-Tim is one of the main gurus who focuses on creating millionaires.
+With guys like Timothy Sykes, it can be challenging to separate the aggressive marketing messages from the actual services being offered.
+Tim is one of the leading gurus who focuses on creating millionaires.
 This type of messaging is all over Tim’s marketing and his course materials.
-He has his Millionaire Challenge program, a course called “How to Make Millions”, and plenty of marketing materials that promote the idea that traders can become millionaires by trading penny stocks.
+He has his Millionaire Challenge program, a course called “How to Make Millions,” and plenty of marketing materials that promote the idea that traders can become millionaires by trading penny stocks.
 Is there any legitimacy to these claims?

 We need to break this down into a few parts.